openid4vc-high-assurance-interoperabilit July 2025

 4.1.
 Credential Offer

 • As a way to invoke the Wallet, at least a custom URL scheme haip:// MUST be supported.
-Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 4.2.
 Authorization Endpoint